lunanfoldomics/Cinnamon-GUI/README.md

 print('bye.')
 ```

-Now that your pickle dataset is ready, you can visulize the images in this way:
+Congrats!
+Your  256X256.pickle dataset is ready, and now you can visulize one of the images per time in this way:

 ```
 # Visualizing dataset